ocaml/dune/doc/dune-files.rst

 Plugins are a way to load OCaml libraries at runtime.
-The ``plugin`` stanza allows you to declare the plugin's name, which :ref:`sites<sites>` should be present, and which libraries it will load.
+The ``plugin`` stanza allows you to declare the plugin's name, which :ref:`sites<sites>` should be present and which libraries it will load.

 .. code:: lisp